 What fields can I use for accessible forms?

-You can use all basic fields, payment fields, and most widgets used.
-If a specific widget is not supported, you will see a warning in the editor.
+You can use all basic fields, payment fields, and most widgets.
+You will see a warning in the editor if a specific widget is not supported.

 What is a Voluntary Product Accessibility Template (VPAT)?
 Do you offer it?